muhammad-fiaz/logly/README.md

 logly.trace("Key7", "Value7", color=logly.COLOR.BLUE)
 logly.log("Key8", "Value8", color=logly.COLOR.WHITE)

-# Stop logging (no messages will be displayed or logged after this point)
+# Stop logging ( messages will be displayed or not logged after this point)
 logly.stop_logging()

 # Log more messages after stopping logging (these won't be displayed or logged)